cmusatyalab/cmu-cross-safe/README.md

 Follow the instructions in the [Evaluating the Classifier section](#evaluating-the-classifier) using the location of the frozen inference graph file in the `classifier` directory of this repository.
 If you run into issues with this file, follow the instructions in the [Exporting the Classifier](#exporting-the-classifier) section using the checkpoint files in the `classifier` directory of this repository.
+The `classifier` directory also contains a pickle file with the list of holdout files.
+You should direct the `compute_metrics.py` script to this file as well to ensure that you are using data that the classifier has not seen before.

 ## Licensing
 Unless otherwise stated, the source code files are copyright Carnegie Mellon University and licensed